-PET-CT for Dose Reduced Radiotherapy in HPV positive Oral Cancer - Clinical Trial
+PET-CT for Dose Reduced Radiotherapy in HPV-positive Oral Cancer - Clinical Trial

 What is the Purpose of this Study?

-We are doing this study to understand whether people who receive a lower radiation dose after an interim (the second scan) PET-CT identifies an early treatment response have a similar outcome to those receiving standard radiation dose.
+We are doing this study to understand whether people who receive a lower radiation dose after an interim (the second scan) PET-CT identifies an early treatment response have a similar outcome to those receiving a standard radiation dose.

 What is the Condition Being Studied?